saucelabs/sauce-docs/docs/test-fairy/platforms/nativescript.md

 }
 ```

-And that's it!
-You can now log into your [account](http://app.testfairy.com) and view your sessions.
+You can now log in to your [account](http://app.testfairy.com) and view your sessions.
 Also, feel free to refer to the [documentation](https://github.com/testfairy/react-native-testfairy/blob/master/index.js) for other available APIs.

 ### User ID and Session Attributes